Whitby Abbey: Whitby

-Reinfrid, a soldier of William the Conqueror, became a monk and traveled to Streoneshalh, which was then known as Prestebi or Hwitebi (the "white settlement" in Old Norse).
+Reinfrid, a soldier of William the Conqueror, became a monk and travelled to Streoneshalh, which was then known as Prestebi or Hwitebi (the "white settlement" in Old Norse).
 He approached William de Percy for a grant of land, who gave him the ruined monastery of St. Peter with two carucates of land, to found a new monastery.
 Serlo de Percy, the founder's brother, joined Reinfrid at the new monastery, which followed the Benedictine rule.
 The greater part of de Percy's building was pulled down and the monastery was rebuilt on a larger scale in the 1220s.

 The Benedictine abbey thrived for centuries as a centre of learning.
 This second monastery was destroyed by Henry VIII in 1540 during the Dissolution of the Monasteries.
 The abbey was bought by Sir Richard Cholmley.
 It remained in the Cholmley family and their descendants, the Strickland family.
 The Strickland family passed it to the UK government in 1920.
 The ruins are now owned and maintained by English Heritage.

 In December 1914, Whitby Abbey was shelled by the German battlecruisers Von der Tann and Derfflinger, whose crew "were aiming for the Coastguard Station on the end of the headland."
 Scarborough and Hartlepool were also attacked.
 The abbey buildings sustained considerable damage during the ten-minute attack.

 Abbey possessions

-The original gift of William de Percy included not only the monastery of St. Peter at Streoneshalch, but the town and port of Whitby, with its parish church of St Mary and six dependent chapels at Fyling, Hawsker, Sneaton, Ugglebarnby, Dunsley, and Aislaby; five mills including Ruswarp; the village of Hackness with two mills and the parish church of St. Mary; and the church of St Peter at Hackness, "where our monks served God, died, and were buried," and various other gifts enumerated in the Memorial in the abbot's book.
+The original gift of William de Percy included not only the monastery of St. Peter at Streoneshalch, but the town and Port of Whitby, with its parish church of St Mary and six dependent chapels at Fyling, Hawsker, Sneaton, Ugglebarnby, Dunsley, and Aislaby; five mills including Ruswarp; the village of Hackness with two mills and the parish church of St. Mary; and the church of St Peter at Hackness, "where our monks served God, died, and were buried," and various other gifts enumerated in the Memorial in the abbot's book.